Bijayalaxmihtml/Statistik-och-dataanalysKunskapskontroll-1/README.md

 # Here are the details of the files in this repository:

-Statistik-och-dataanalys.ipynb-This Jupyter Notebook contains statistical analysis and data visualization on a car price dataset.
+- **Statistik-och-dataanalys.ipynb** -This Jupyter Notebook contains statistical analysis and data visualization on a car price dataset.
 The notebook is divided into two main parts: theoretical questions and statistical data analysis.

-IndividualReportKunskapkontroll 1.pdf-This file contains self-evaluation report.
+- **IndividualReportKunskapkontroll 1.pdf**-This file contains self-evaluation report.